Allure Waikiki

 No analysis available

-Searched all remarks for HOA/master policy coverage language (e.g., 'fully insured', 'walls-in coverage', 'comprehensive building insurance', 'master policy covers interior').
-No such language appeared, so set to false with medium confidence due to lack of any explicit insurance coverage statements.
+Reviewed remarks for HOA/master policy language (e.g., 'fully insured', 'walls-in coverage', 'building fully insured') and found no statements indicating the HOA provides walls-in or full building insurance.
+Therefore set to false with medium confidence due to absence of evidence.

 MLS checkbox FIRSPR appears on 9/20 current listings, but none of the public remarks mention 'fire sprinkler' or 'sprinkler system'.
 Evidence is mixed and may reflect inconsistent agent checkbox use/copy-paste; presence on multiple MLS entries indicates some units/building listings claim a sprinkler system, but lack of explicit remarks limits confidence.